Thursday, May 25, 2023

 But once I began creating art at the beach, I immediately had to contend with their impermanence.
 This didn't faze me- the act of working on the art was the reward and it became a challenge to race the tide in making my works.

 But at a certain point the deeper understanding of impermanence began to penetrate my bones.
-How I was experiencing life in any particular moment became important.
-The ground layer of living came more into focus.
-Fully feeling that all things change, that all things will pass had me more present to the experience transpiring.
+Since my art was going to be inevitably erased at some near time in some way, what the experience meant to me as I was making it became the focus.
+Which easily led to a perspective of how I am engaging and experiencing life in general.
+Fully feeling that all things change, that all things will pass had me become more present to the experience as it was transpiring.
 This is exemplified in my relationship with my son for whom I have deprioritized most other things in my life in order to be part of his life as much as possible in the time he is with me.

 Nothing will last- neither the pleasure nor the pain.
-Hopefully this awareness can give you strength during the tough times, and linger move fully in the good times.
+Hopefully this awareness can give you perseverance during the tough times, and give you permission to experience more fully the good times.

 Random Past Posts